LazySamir/bank-tech-test/README.md

 #### How I would improve the app
 1. Deposits and withdrawals only deal with whole integers.
+Consequently, .00 is added as a string to the end output.
 I would like them be able to handle pennies.

 2. Add a method for Transaction History that allows the user to select the dates or month that they would like to see the statement for.